Weijo/mini-elk/README.md

 # Localised ELK setup

-TLS certificates have been uploaded but if you want to regenerate them run
+First time setup requires you to generate them
 ```
-rm -rf tls/certs
 ./tls.sh
 ```
-This will output the SHA fingerprint, edit `kibana/config/kibana.yml` and find `ca_trusted_fingerprint` and paste the SHA fingerprint there
+This will output the SHA fingerprint, edit `kibana/config/kibana.yml`, find `ca_trusted_fingerprint` and replace the SHA fingerprint there

 First time running or after a `docker volume prune` or if you edited `.env` file to change the passwords run this
 ```